Waitomo District: Economy

 The district is a rural, predominantly dairy farming, region.
 The area's main industries include sheep farming, forestry, and limestone quarrying.
-The area is known for the popular Waitomo Caves, a karstic system with stalactites, stalagmites and glowworms 12 kilometres northwest of Te Kuiti.
+The area is known for the popular Waitomo Caves, a karstic system with stalactites, stalagmites and glowworms 12 kilometres northwest of Te Kūiti.
 Waitomo also has an Edwardian hotel, built in 1908 and added onto in the 1930s.
 The hotel overlooks the Waitomo Caves village.

 Attractions

 Te Anga Road, a winding road from State Highway 3 in the Marokopa River area, leads past the Waitomo Caves, Mangapohue Natural Bridge, Piripiri Caves, and Marokopa Falls.
 Numerous other limestone caves are found throughout the Waitomo district.